-Visit www.treatbarretts.com for more information regarding RFA and the Barrx procedure.
+Visit learnaboutbarretts.com for more information regarding RFA and the Barrx procedure.

-Endoscopic ultrasound is performed to provide your physician with detailed images of your digestive tract that other endoscopic procedures or imaging tests are unable to provide.
+Endoscopic ultrasound is a procedure that is performed to provide your physician with detailed images of your digestive tract that other endoscopic procedures or imaging tests are unable to provide.
 It can help diagnose certain conditions that may cause abdominal pain or abnormal weight loss in addition to evaluating previously detected abnormalities including lumps or lesions.
-EUS is often used to diagnose diseases of the pancreas, bile duct and gallbladder when other tests are inconclusive or conflicting.
+EUS also provides access to adjacent organs to detect diseases of the pancreas, bile duct, and gallbladder.

 Drs.
-Hiral Shah, Shashin Shan, and Zachary Zator are proud to be three of only a few local physicians who perform endoscopic ultrasound among a number of other advanced endoscopic procedures.
+Hiral Shah, Shashin Shah, and Zachary Zator are proud to be three of only a few local physicians who perform endoscopic ultrasounds among a number of other advanced endoscopic procedures.

 Double Balloon Entersocopy, or DBE, is also sometimes referred to as “push-pull enteroscopy”.
 It is the only endoscopic technique that allows complete examination of the small bowel.
-Dr. Anastasia Shnitser and Dr. Hiral Shah are proud to be the only local physicians performing Double Balloon Enterosocopy.
+Dr. Anastasia Shnitser and Dr. Hiral Shah and Dr. Aaron Mendelson are proud to be the only local physicians performing Double Balloon Enterosocopy.
 They have been performing the procedure at Lehigh Valley Health Network – Cedar Crest Campus since December 2014.